-Mandeville, LA – [Editor’s note: The following is taken from the famous Virginia Report of 1800-1801 that provided a summery of Virginia’s 1798 attempt at a “nullification” of the Alien & Sedition Acts.
+Mandeville, LA – [Editor’s note: This was originally published on Oct 3, 2018.
+The following is taken from the famous Virginia Report of 1800-1801 that provided a summery of Virginia’s 1798 attempt at a “nullification” of the Alien & Sedition Acts.
 For further history of this VITAL federal principle and the controversy surrounding it’s now, much needed use, see: Reassessing Responses to the Virginia and Kentucky Resolutions.
 New Evidence from the Tennessee and Georgia Resolutions and from Other States -by WENDELL BIRD. – Ed.
 MC]

 The distinction between alien enemies and alien friends, is a clear and conclusive answer to this argument.
 Alien enemies are under the law of nations, and liable to be punished for offences against it.
 Alien friends, except in the single case of public ministers, are under the municipal law, and must be tried and punished according to that law only.